CedricDeVijt/ComputerScienceNotes/Bachelor 3/Distributed systems/TLDR.md

 **How It Works**

 - Each node is associated with a voting set (a subset of nodes) rather than requiring permission from all nodes.
 - A node requests votes from its voting set to enter the critical section.
-It needs a majority or all votes from its set to proceed.
+It needs all votes from its set to proceed.
 - Voting sets are designed such that any two sets intersect, ensuring mutual exclusion.

 **Pros**